raymandshj/Banishing-the-Vanishing-Gradient/README.md

 ## Files Included

-- **Implementation Notebook (`project_notebook.ipynb`)**: This Jupyter notebook contains the code for building, training, and evaluating the neural network architectures.
+- **Implementation Notebook (`473_Final_BVG.ipynb`)**: This Jupyter notebook contains the code for building, training, and evaluating the neural network architectures.
 It includes detailed explanations, visualizations of model performance, and insights into the training process.

 - **Accuracy Calculation Script (`accuracy.py`)**: A Python script dedicated to calculating and outputting the accuracy of the trained models on the CIFAR-10 dataset.
 This script can be executed independently to retrieve the accuracy metrics after the models have been trained.